 You don’t need a super cute journal to track things.
 Don’t wait until you go out and buy a notebook for tracking.

-You certainly could, but often these ‘minor’ delays are a way of self-sabotaging before you even get started.
+You could, but often these ‘minor’ delays are a way of self-sabotaging before you even get started.

 Start tracking things today, without a cute notebook.
 Use some scrap paper or the notes section on your phone.
 The results will be the same and you can still buy a cute journal later.